Probability

 Likelihood

-- Likelihood is not a probability itself but a function of the parameters given observed data.
+• Likelihood is not a probability itself; rather, it is a function of the parameters given observed data.
 It measures how "likely" it is to observe the given data for different parameter values.

-- For example, if you have a set of data and a model with certain parameters, the likelihood tells you how likely the observed data is under those parameters.
+• For example, if you have a set of data and a model with certain parameters, the likelihood tells you how plausible the observed data is under those parameters.

 Scaling Likelihoods

-- Likelihoods are not constrained between 0 and 1.
-They can take any non-negative value.
-This is because the likelihood is the product of probabilities, and when dealing with many observations, this product can become a very small or very large number.
+• Likelihoods are not constrained between 0 and 1.
+They can take any non-negative value because the likelihood is often the product of probabilities.
+When dealing with many observations, this product can become very small or very large.

 Conclusion

-Scaling likelihood to a 0-1 range would be misleading, as it might incorrectly imply that likelihood is a probability.
-Likelihood and probability are related concepts but are used in different contexts with different interpretations.
+• Scaling likelihood to a 0–1 range can be misleading, as it may incorrectly imply that likelihood is a probability.